Kevin Andrews (politician): Personal life

-Andrews is a keen cyclist, participating in many charitable rides, including the annual Pollie Pedal event, and competing in Masters racing.
+Andrews was a keen cyclist, participating in many charitable rides, including the annual Pollie Pedal event, and competing in Masters racing.
 His youngest son, Ben, rode as a professional cyclist in Australia, on the Asian circuit, and in the kermesse series in Europe.
-Andrews' most recent book, Great Rivalries, is the story of cycling and the history of Italy from 1860 to 1960.
+Andrews' last book, Great Rivalries, is the story of cycling and the history of Italy from 1860 to 1960.

-He has published a policy journal, Australian Polity, since 2008.
+Andrews died on 14 December 2024, at age 69.
+He had been affected by cancer for a year when he died.

+In the 2025 Australia Day Honours Andrews was posthumously appointed a Member of the Order of Australia (AM) for "significant service to the people and Parliament of Australia, to the Catholic Church, and to the community."
+A state funeral was held for Kevin Andrews after his death at St Patricks Cathedral Melbourne.